Holiday with the Cranes

 To celebrate the arrival of these 3-4 foot tall, red-capped visitors, we invite you to join Galveston Island Nature Tourism Council in what’s been dubbed by the New York Times as “one of the quirkiest events in Texas” – Holiday with the Cranes!

 For a unique holiday experience, spend a wild weekend in Galveston celebrating the return of the Island’s Sandhill Cranes at Holiday with the Cranes, Dec.
-10 – 11, 2022.
+9 – 10, 2023.
 Join us for our indoor and outdoor nature activities combined with the ambience and warm hospitality of historic Galveston Island!

 Galveston Island Nature Tourism Council is a membership organization that connects people with Galveston’s natural environment.
 One of the ways we do that is through our events like Holiday with the Cranes.
-This year our Sandhill Crane celebration is presented by Coldwell Banker TGRE

-ALL EVENTS ARE FULL
+ALL ACTIVITIES ARE FULL AT THIS TIME!

 Saturday, Dec.
-10, 2022
+9, 2023

-• Dawn Patrol: Breathtaking Views of Sandhill Cranes in Flight at Sunrise (6:30 – 7:30 am)
+• Dawn Patrol: Breathtaking Views of Sandhill Cranes in Flight at Sunrise (6:30 – 7:30 am) SOLD OUT!

 Sunday, Dec.
-11, 2022
+10, 2023

-• Dawn Patrol: Breathtaking Views of Sandhill Cranes in Flight at Sunrise (6:30 – 7:30 am)
+• Dawn Patrol: Breathtaking Views of Sandhill Cranes in Flight at Sunrise (6:30 – 7:30 am) SOLD OUT!

-• Winter Birding on the Isle’s West End: Birding Hotspots Out West (9:00 am – noon)
+• Winter Birding on the Isle’s West End: Birding Hotspots Out West (9:00 am – noon) SOLD OUT!

 Current GINTC Members enjoy a 10% discount on all events!